electric-sql/electric/docs/integrations/frontend/solid.md

 sidebar_position: 20
 ---

-:::caution Limitations
+:::caution Work in progress
 SolidJS support is not yet implemented.
-See <DocPageLink path="reference/limitations" /> for context.

 [Let us know on Discord](https://discord.electric-sql/com) if you're interested in helping to develop SolidJS support.
 :::